chiahaohsutai/AnimatorSwap/resources/NEW-TEAM-README.md

 ## Editing the Visual View to Support Layering Shapes.

-The ShapePanel (the JPanel where the actual animation takes place) is housed in the very first view that was required for the Easy Animator application, which is the AnimatorGraphicsView (the visual view).
-We edited the ShapePanel to accommodate layering.

-Just by editing the ShapePanel, all visual views will be able to support the layering feature.
-This is because in this code, each new view extends the previous version.
-For example, the InteractiveAnimatorGraphicsView (the interactive view implementation) extends the AnimatorGraphicsView (the visual view implementation).
-Therefore, the ShapePanel and the way it displays an animation in AnimatorGraphicsView is inherited by the Interactive AnimatorGraphicsView.
-The same logic can be applied to how the new interactive view with the ability to add shapes to the currently playing animation will support layering.
+Layering was implemented or added to the visual by changing the order in which the shapes are drawn.
+Before the view paints the shapes onto the canvas, the shapes are being sorted according to layer.
+This change to the visual view required us to overwrite the updatePanel method and sort the shapes before they are passed onto the JPanel (ShapePanel) to be drawn.

 ## Editing the Interactive View to support Adding Shapes and Layering.